sebastiankonieczek/distributed-locking-with-spring-and-mongodb/README.md

 ## What is locking?

-- with locking you regulate access to a specific resource
+- with locking you regulate concurrent access to a specific resource
     - e.g. Locking in Databases, depending on the type of lock only one session/transaction has access to a specific resource e.g. a table row or in worst case a complete table
     - only one collaborator can interact with a resource at a time